This Leeds student wrote her dissertation on OnlyFans and we’re here for it

 Olivia Murphy’s diss, titled “LonelyMans, PhoneyScams, and HornyGrans: A corpus assisted critical discourse analysis of Twitter users; perception of postmodern online sex work on OnlyFans”, discusses the treatment of OnlyFans sex work on Twitter so, naturally, it attracted a lot of attention.

-Olivia tweeted yesterday she’d been “busy collecting our OnlyFans tweets” for her dissertation.
+Olivia originally tweeted her diss hand in pic saying she’d been “busy collecting your OnlyFans tweets” for her dissertation.
 Opinions on OnlyFans are hard to avoid on Twitter.
 Controversial and popular at once, attitudes towards the online sex work platform vary.
 From hardcore supporters of women choosing to capitalise off their natural resources to Football Twitter calling these girls whores for charging money for pics, it’s a turbulent time out there.

 Liv told The Tab Leeds: “As an avid Twitter user, I experienced first hand just how controversial the topic of OnlyFans was and how it brought sex work into the mainstream.
 I believe people on Twitter write such horrible things behind a screen that they would never say in real life and I wanted to investigate how these words reflect patriarchal values and what they say about our society as a whole.”